 Some years ago, working on climate policy in NSW Government, it became increasingly obvious that climate change, along with many of the other complex social and environmental issues we face were really story problems.
 Humanity seemed stuck in a narrative of co-dependency on coal and fossil fuels and sacrifice of life for the god of economic growth.
 Science tells us that burning fossil fuels and cutting down forests has created a thick blanket of carbon dioxide that's causing our planet to overheat and destabilise the predictable climate patterns on which our life and civilisation depends.
 When we seem to be groping to imagine a different future, pop on storytelling glasses and we see thrive stories emerging all around.
 Imagine new possibilities.
 Embark on the journey of our lifetimes.
 Yes we will encounter significant challenges along the journey that test us and may just bring us together to unleash new relationships, creativity and joy.
 Let's imagine what if....

 I love the city and its technology while my veins run with the rugged wildness of English moorlands and the red dirt of Australian deserts.
 I grew up between worlds – between Manchester’s swagger of industrial ingenuity and Dentdale’s ancient dialect of roaring tannin brown becks coloured by moorland peat and Norse ancestry.
-My Mother is planted in the North of England was home to my Mum and my Australian Dad still called Australia home even though he lived more of his life in the UK.
+My Mother is planted in the North of England was home to my Mum and my Australian Dad still called Australia home though he lived more of his life in the UK.

 On birthdays and Christmas, our postman brought a package covered with stamps of Australian botanicals and marsupials.
 Inside, Granny’s vivid sound pictures of her childhood in the Australian bush, imprinted electromagnetically onto a plastic cassette tape.
 Her stories of this great Southern land made Australia feel so familiar it was like coming home when I first visited aged eleven.